cmitsakopoulos/Paris-Saclay_Notes/Multivariate_Statistics/Course_R.md

 ## Last year's exam

+Learn basic formulas involving linear models and generalised linear models, beta coefficient.

+He doesnt want us to explain the R code on paper, he wants us to "translate" our code from R into mathematical formulaic fashion.

 ### Part 1 - Descriptive statistics

 #### 1. Which variables are quantitative ?
 Which variables are qualitative ?